Elon, North Carolina

 Nine Tactics of Spiritual Deception

-1. He raises doubts about what God clearly said.
+1. Raise doubts about what God has said

 “Hath God said?”
 Did God really say this?
 (Genesis 3:1).
 Is the Bible really God’s Word?
 Did Moses really write the Pentateuch?
 Did Isaiah really write the book of Isaiah?
 Was the world really created by God, just as Genesis says?
 Did Jesus really say the things that are attributed to him in the Gospels?
 That is the whole point of the Jesus Seminar.